-- Caregiving Youth elect to remain with the CYP into high school – and they do for an average of 5.46 years concluding with a six year average 98.3% high school graduation rate and more than 90% going on to post-secondary education!
+- Caregiving Youth elect to remain with the CYP into high school – and they do for an average of 5.46 years concluding with an eight year average 98.7% high school graduation rate and more than 90% going on to post-secondary education or the military!

 - Caregiving Youth report that the CYP has helped them with grades, confidence, skills, family life, communication and managing anger and stress.